GitError/dotnet-lib/Web/Holdings/README.md

 To do:

-- [ ] Add front end - Angluar or React using .api
+- [ ] Add front end - React using .api
 - [ ] Add D3.js heat maps
 - [ ] Extend and refactor :sweat_smile